China to leave implementation of two-child policy to provinces

 Investors were quick to trade on the news, pushing up shares of toy makers and other childcare-related stocks in Shanghai and Hong Kong.

-Shares of baby stroller maker Goodbaby International Holdings Ltd and diaper maker Hengan International rose more than 5 percent and 2 percent respectively.
-Instant formula makers also gained, with Beingmate Baby & Child Food Co rising by the daily limit of 10 percent.
+Shares of baby stroller maker Goodbaby International Holdings Ltd (1086.HK) and diaper maker Hengan International (1044.HK) rose more than 5 percent and 2 percent respectively.
+Instant formula makers also gained, with Beingmate Baby & Child Food Co (002570.SZ) rising by the daily limit of 10 percent.

 Beijing loosened the family planning policy in late 2013, allowing couples to have a second child where one partner was an only child, but as of June, only 1.5 million of the 11 million eligible couples applied to expand their family, said the paper.